AshishMadaan/CPCAssignment/README.md

 -------------code explanation follows:-----------------

-In app.js file, created a app module and fetching data from json and storing in main controller scope.
+In app folder, created a app.module.js for creating a app module and we can pass dependencies here to app level (like ng-route etc.) and created a app controller for fetching data from json and storing it in app controller scope.

 In dataFactory.js, written a code for fetching data from json stored in json folder.

-Crated a components folder in which typeAhead component code is present.
+Crated a components folder in which typeAhead component is present.

 Passing data from component to main controller through component's callback.